vardhanvarri/WiDS-An_Intro_To_RL/README.md

 Introduction to Reinforcement Learning from Sutton and Barto, and implementation of few basic algorithms.

 - Week 4:
-Studying Deep Reinforcement Learning and improving our agaent.
+Studying Deep Reinforcement Learning and improving our agent.